-No coaching of interscholastic athletes by the school coaching staff may take place prior to the opening day of outdoor track and field practice.
+No coaching of interscholastic athletes by the school coaching staff may take place prior to the opening day of outdoor track and field practice (Exception: see Section 8.4 below).
 Opening up a gym or an outdoor facility for athletes to practice track and field events without the instruction and direct supervision of a qualified coach is not a recommended practice.
 Of particular concern are the events of pole vault, shot put and discus.
 Schools should not permit student-athletes to practice these events outside the season of the sport without the direct supervision of a coach.